 Botanical Name: Ipomoea

-An excellent tropical climber that bears funnel-shaped blue, white, pink, or purple flowers and can also be trained over fence, pergola or arbor.
-Don’t forget to check out these pergola plants.
+An excellent tropical climber bears funnel-shaped blue, white, pink, or purple flowers and can also be trained over a fence, pergola, or arbor.

 19. Aster